danidiaz/dep-t/README.md

 [dep-t-advice](http://hackage.haskell.org/package/dep-t-advice) provides a
 `deceive` function that allows for this.

-## How to add "aspects" to functions in an environment?
+## How to add AOP-ish "aspects" to functions in an environment?

 The companion package
 [dep-t-advice](http://hackage.haskell.org/package/dep-t-advice) provides a